JerryI/wljs-docs/src/pages/container.md

 This is a usual case, when an expression __needs DOM element to display or local memory to store data__, which are available only inside containers.

+This is also the case, if you need a function to support dynamic updates from the depending variable, that changes.

 ## Example
 Some of the functions like `Graphics` are registered in the system and will automatically aquire one, however `TextView` is not.
 Execution inside containers is possible via `CreateFrontEndObject`, for example